 How can I visit New-York Historical?

 Welcome!
 New-York Historical is open to visitors.
 Purchase your timed-entry tickets now.
 Walk-up tickets are also available.

 New-York Historical’s Museum hours are Wednesdays and Thursdays, 11 am – 5 pm; Fridays, 11 am – 8 pm; and Saturdays and Sundays, 11 am – 5 pm.
 (Fridays, 6 – 8 pm, are pay-as-you-wish.)

 What exhibitions are on view?

 Screenings of our short films, We Rise and New York Story, are free with Museum admission and take place in the Robert H. Smith Auditorium.
-We Rise screens at 12 pm, 2 pm, 4 pm plus 6 pm on Fridays.
-New York Story screens at 11 am, 1 pm, 3 pm, plus 5 pm and 7 pm on Fridays.
+We Rise screens every hour on the half hour, and New York Story screens every hour on the hour.